Overview of Cystic Fibrosis

 Cystic fibrosis (CF) is the most common fatal, inherited disease in the United States (see Incidence).
 CF causes the body to produce abnormally thick and sticky mucus in several different parts of the body, most prominently in the lungs and other parts of the respiratory system.
 It also affects the pancreas, leading to serious digestive problems.

-CF is a genetic disease resulting from the inheritance of a defective autosomal recessive gene (see Genetics of Cystic Fibrosis).
+CF is a genetic disease resulting from the inheritance of a defective autosomal recessive gene.
 A recessive gene is one that is expressed only when both copies of the gene are present, so a person with CF must have inherited the gene that causes CF from both parents.
 A person who has only one copy of the gene is known as a "CF carrier."

 The defective gene that causes CF codes for a protein responsible for salt (sodium chloride) transport by the epithelial cells.
 There are several hundred possible mutations that can lead to CF symptoms.
 The severity of symptoms varies depending on the particular mutation.
 Patients with milder symptoms live longer.

 Due to vast improvements in treatment, the expected life span of people with CF has increased dramatically.
 Before the mid-1960s, the median age of death of children with CF was 2 years.
 That means that one-half of babies born with CF died by the age of two.
 By the early 1990s, the median age of death had increased to 25 years.
-It is predicted that babies born with CF in the 1990s can expect to live for 40 years or more.
+Today many people with the disease live into their 30s, 40s and beyond.

 According to the Cystic Fibrosis Foundation, about 30,000 Americans, 20,000 Europeans, and 3000 Canadians have CF. In the United States, about 12 million people are carriers, and every year 2500 babies are born with CF.